Chester Castle (parish)

 It was part of the Chester Rural District, despite being in the middle of the city, and did not form part of Chester County Borough.
 This meant that County Hall was in the administrative county of Cheshire which it administered.
 The Local Government Act 1972 saw it become part of Chester District, along with the rest of Chester Rural District.
 Since April 2009 County Hall has been the headquarters of the Cheshire West and Chester Council.

 In 1891 it had a population of 249, which had declined to 8 by 1971.

-According to the 2001 Census it had no inhabitants at all.
+According to the 2011 Census it had no inhabitants at all.

+Chester Castle is the smallest civil parish by area in the United Kingdom.